 Hooked Up With Mile Davis

-Of course, Hancock was just beginning as a jazz musician and he continues to perform with various top artists on the planet, never dropping his focus while broadening the boundaries of his music.
+Of course, Hancock was beginning as a jazz musician, and he continues to perform with various top artists on the planet, never dropping his focus while broadening the boundaries of his music.

-At the time of his arrival in New York, jazz lovers, as well as musicians and jazz lovers, were captivated by Clarke’s irresistible inventiveness and across-the-boards musical capacity with the acoustic bass.
+At the time of his arrival in New York, jazz lovers, as well as musicians, were captivated by Clarke’s irresistible inventiveness and across-the-boards musical capacity with the acoustic bass.
 He is more than competent at the technique of working the bass lines and managing as a vibrant timekeeper, but he has a magnificent consciousness of lyricism and melody.
-He has mentioned several times he learned from his champions Charles Mingus and Scott LaFaro.
-Including, John Coltrane, who is a non-bass player.
-Clarke imagined the bass as a necessary, esteemed and melodic instrument that needs to be situated at the front of the stage instead of its usual location in the background.
-Clearly, listening to Clarke’s music and you will not argue this point.
+He has mentioned several times he learned from his champions Charles Mingus and Scott LaFaro, including, John Coltrane, who is a non-bass player.
+Clarke imagined the bass as a necessary and melodic instrument situated at the front of the stage, not its ordinary location in the background.
+Listen to Clarke’s music and you will not argue this point.

 Slap funk became Clarke’s must-learn technique as well, meaning all budding bassists must master it.
-Even though some consider Larry Graham of Sly and the Family Stone developed a basic slap technique, Clarke seized the style and took it up a notch playing complex jazz harmonies.
+Even though some consider Larry Graham of Sly and the Family Stone is the one who developed the basic slap technique, Clarke seized the style and took it up a notch playing intricate jazz harmonies.

 Another exceptional quality about Clarke is that he is the first bassist to headline tours and sell out shows worldwide.
 He crafted precious gemstones in recording studios that rolled into gold albums.
-At the youthful age of twenty-five, he was viewed as a forerunner in the jazz fusion movement.
+At the youthful age of twenty-five, he held center stage as a forerunner in the jazz fusion movement.

 Inventing New Bass Instruments